FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

 ## Elevator Pitch

 During this rough times, have you found yourself worried about reserving your place for an opportunity of personal and professional growth?
-Well, with our app you can save a spot in all the conferences that you want to go, you need only to register with your google account and we'll send you a qr code with all the details, and you will even be able to submit a review about the conference's safety, hygiene, etc.
+Well, with Safe Meetings you can save a spot in all the conferences that you want to go, you need only to do a quick registration and we'll handle the rest, you will even be able to submit a review about the conference's safety, hygiene, etc.

 ---
 ## Requirements